 The Intelligent Edge: What it is, what it’s not, and why it’s useful

-The 7 reasons to compute at the edge
+The 7 reasons to compute at the intelligent edge

 Although all three Cs (connect, compute, and control) contribute to edge intelligence, compute improvements are especially important because they can yield immediate insights from edge data at relatively low cost.
 Edge compute can be improved by shifting enterprise-class compute, storage, and management from the data center out to the edge.
 Organizations can leverage compute at the edge to:

-2. Reduce bandwidth.
 Sending big data back and forth from things to the cloud can consume enormous bandwidth.
-Edge computing is the easiest solution to this problem.
+Future edge computing is the easiest solution to this problem.

 Getting started with intelligent IoT